- §1 Participating universities

 A university can delegate more than one representative, but only one of the representatives is allowed to vote.
 The other representatives are in an advisory capacity.

-At the first meeting members of the Jury elect their Chairman.
+Before the competition, members of the Jury elect their Chairman.
 Candidates for the position of Chairman are proposed.
 Then voting takes place.
+This voting can be done electronically, according to the instructions sent by organisers in a particular email.

 A candidate with more than 50 % votes in the first round is elected.
 If there is nobody with more than 50 % votes, second round takes place.
 In the second round representatives vote between two candidates with the highest number of votes in the first round.
 In the case of a tie, toss-up decides.